Next time you experience an air travel annoyance, these tips will help you rebook your flight, get compensation, and keep comfortable while you wait.

-As airlines continue to take a beating this week from passenger horror stories in the news, it is important to step back and learn everything you can about how to control your experience when things go wrong.
-Frequent travelers have an arsenal of tools available to them—many of which you may not know you have!
-Here are some of them.
+As airline passenger horror stories continue to pop up in the news, it’s important to step back and learn everything you can about how to control your experience when things go wrong.
+Frequent travelers have an arsenal of tools available to them when air travel doesn’t go as planned—these are the most important ones to know.

-Your wallet could hold the ticket to compensation when all else fails.
-Many credit card companies provide trip delay or trip interruption insurance on travel booked with that specific card.
-This includes covering hotel or food costs on flights that were severely delayed for various reasons (each card’s protection plan is different) or paying the cost of clothing and necessities in case your luggage is lost.
-Be sure to read the fine print on your card; cards like Chase’s Sapphire Reserve or the Delta American Express Platinum card offer decent coverage for those who can provide ample proof of the delay and relevant receipts.
+These days, travel credit cards aren’t just the most reliable way to earn miles, annual travel credits, ultimate rewards, and elite status—they also hold the ticket to receiving trip compensation when all else fails.
+Many of the best new credit cards for serious travelers provide trip insurance on delayed flights that were booked using that specific card.
+This can include coverage of hotel reservations when flights are severely delayed and compensation for lost luggage.
+(Every card’s protection plan is different.)
+Be sure to read the fine print; cards like Chase’s Sapphire Reserve or the Delta American Express Platinum card offer decent coverage for those who can provide ample proof of their delayed flight with relevant receipts.

-If your flight is delayed or canceled because of weather or air traffic control, airlines are not obligated to provide food or hotel vouchers.
-It is worth asking customer service, however, if it has any “distressed traveler vouchers.”
-These are not for free hotels, but airlines routinely provide a phone number for discounted hotel rates for people with last-minute hotel needs.
-But you have to know to ask for them.
+With exceedingly long delays due to mechanical issues, airlines might provide vouchers for food and hotels.
+But if your flight is delayed or canceled because of weather or air traffic control, airlines are not obligated to provide compensation.
+It’s worth asking customer service, however, if there are any available “distressed traveler vouchers.”
+Various airlines routinely provide phone numbers of hotels with discounted rates to airline passengers with last-minute hotel needs.

 If you get rebooked on another airline, be sure to claim the miles for your new flight.
 Frequent flier information does not always transfer over, especially if your flight has been transferred to another carrier.